 When is a Virginia Prenuptial Agreement not Enforceable?

-- The person did not enter into the prenuptial agreement voluntarily;
+- Either spouse did not enter into the prenuptial agreement voluntarily.

 - The agreement will lead to an inequitable result in the event of divorce.